abdi-edoc-de/NIH-scheduler/README.md

 - Use Airflow’s web interface for monitoring tasks and workflows.
 - Run Airflow workers for distributed execution.

-### Conclusion

-Using these tools simplifies job scheduling and execution, offering features like:

-- **Scalability:** Distributed execution across workers or containers.
-- **Retries and Fault Tolerance:** Automatic retries, error handling, and fault tolerance.
-- **Monitoring:** Real-time monitoring via dashboards like Flower (for Celery), RQ dashboard, or Airflow UI.
-- **Asynchronous Execution:** Jobs are processed in the background, improving application performance.

-By adopting these tools, you reduce the need for custom scheduling logic, and your solution becomes more robust, scalable, and maintainable.

 ---

 # 3. What would you do differently if the job was CPU-bound rather than IO-bound?
 Particularly since Python is not a parallel language (i.e. GIL)